 - The updated GCPS Parent Portal makes it easier for parents to see assignments, including missing ones.
 It also allows parents to access student information, including gradebook data, discipline, report cards, transcripts, calendars, and more.

-Will students who are learning digitally have a schedule for when they should be online?
+Will students have a schedule for when they should be online?
 Yes, check with your school to learn more about your child’s specific schedule.

 How will students take tests and be assessed?

 Assessments play an important role in the teaching and learning process.
 Teachers are learning new ways to informally and formally assess student learning digitally.
-These opportunities help teachers gauge a students’ mastery of the AKS and helps teachers design a response to each student’s learning.
-Student participation in these assessments and assignments is key in helping teachers help students.
-Students will be expected to complete these tasks truthfully and while following teacher guidelines for use of resources.
+These opportunities help teachers gauge a students’ mastery of the AKS and help teachers design a response to each student’s learning.
+Student participation in these assessments and assignments is key to helping teachers help students.
+Students will be expected to complete these tasks truthfully and while following teacher guidelines for the use of resources.